jascdk/esphome_wavinahc9000v3/README.md

 - In Home Assistant Developer Tools → States, verify sensors like `sensor.wavin_yaml_climate_1..8`, `sensor.wavin_yaml_battery_1..8`, `sensor.wavin_yaml_temperature_1..8` have content.
 - Open `jinjatemplate.txt`, copy the “All-in-one” Jinja, and paste it into a Jinja-capable place (template editor, script/automation message, or notification).
 It adds `climate:` and `sensor:` headers and correct indentation.

+Comfort/standby number blocks: The generator now only includes comfort/standby setpoint number entities for channels that appear to have an attached thermostat (identified by a valid primary element index and no TP-lost flag at discovery time).
+This avoids suggesting number entities for channels without a temperature probe or thermostat.
+If you later add a thermostat, re-run the YAML publish service to refresh the suggestion.

 Note: The single `text_sensor` named "Wavin YAML Suggestion" still publishes the full YAML (with headers) for simple copy/paste, but large setups may be truncated in HA.
 The chunked approach avoids this by splitting into smaller pieces.

 ## Comfort vs Standby Setpoints (optional number entities)